marzenakrp/demetr/README.md

 ## Details

 DEMETR dataset consists of **35** `json` files (one for each perturbation), each of which contains 1K test items.
 Each test item includes the following:
-- `id` item id ranging from 1 to 1000
+- `id` item id ranging from 1 to 1000 (unique for each of the 1K source sentences in DEMETR)
 - `src_sent` sentence in the source language
-- `eng_sent` human translation of the source sentence
+- `eng_sent` human translation of the source sentence (manually edited for better quality)
-- `mt_sent` edited machine translation of the source sentence
+- `mt_sent` machine translation of the source sentence (manually edited for better quality)
 - `pert_sent` perturbed machine translation
 - `lang_tag` language of the source text
-- `data_source` dataset where the source and English translation come from
+- `data_source` dataset where the source and English translations came from (`FLORES` or `WMT`)
 - `pert_check` if `true` the sentence was correctly perturbed.
 Not all perturbations could be applied to all sentences.
-For instance, a sentence has to have a number in order to change that number.
+For instance, a sentence has to have a number in order for that number to be changed.
-- `severity` either `minor`, `major`, `critical`, or `base` to account for the severity of the error
+- `severity` either `minor`, `major`, `critical`, or `base` to account for the severity of error
 - `pert_id` the `id` of the perturbation as listed in the paper (1-35)
 - `pert_desc` short description of the perturbation
 - `pert_name` unique perturbation name containing the severity type and the perturbation id